petercsauer/WrenchAutomation/Electronics/README.md

 # Electrical Design

-This directory holds the EAGLE `.sch` files used to develop the schematics of the electronics used in the project.
-It further holds images of those schematics.
-The electronics used are described below<span>&#58;</span>
+This directory contains the eagle files that Levi created in his version of the device.
+My version did not modify his electronics besides the addition of a servo, the momentary addition of a second stepper motor and driver (which was later removed) and the removal of the electromagnet driver.

+## Levi's Electronics Notes
 ## Microcontroller

 The brains of the project allowing for the electromagnet to be triggered at the right time and controlling the rotation and timing of the stepper motor is a [PIC32MX250F128B](../Docs/PIC32MX1XX2XX-28-36-44-PIN-DS60001168K.pdf) microcontoller.